 |Visual Walkability with ViaCity||Google Earth 3D Analysis||Connectivity & Network Spacing|

 |Where will active transportation projects make the most difference?||We convert your Performance Measures to 3D for self-guided internet tours.||Poor grid spacing causes problems.
 Got problems?
 We know what to do.|

 Are you passionate about your work?
-Have you burned the candle at both ends for years to serve your clients and position your career, even though you weren’t required to do so?
-If you have, then you’re probably popular within your market.
+Have you burned the candle at both ends for years?
+If so, then you’re probably popular within your niche.
 Getting a new job isn’t the problem.
 You want a GREAT job!
-But maybe you’ve switched enough to realize you’re usually just trading the devil you know for the devil you don’t.
+But if you switch jobs, again… won’t you just be trading the devil you know for the devil you don’t?
 If you’re an A-player and tired of devils, read on.
-You might just be a good fit for our environment.
 It could change your life!

-Here are some “devils” you may relate to.
-Virtually all firms have a lot of the same baggage.
-Their hunger for money and productivity can hamper their vision of what it takes to make money in the first place.
-Say you’ve got a great business development idea, but also have lazy or uninspired managers who don’t see what you see and are too stuck in cost-cutting mode.
+Here are some “devils” our program helps solve.
+Many firms, in their quest for profit and productivity, can lose track of what it takes to make money in the first place.
+Say you’ve got a great idea, but also have lazy or unhelpful managers who don’t see what you see and are too stuck in cost-cutting mode.
 Hence you have no champion to help you acquire the funds and talent you need for your vision.
 They won’t even lower your own billability target to give you time to work your plan.